AI-Commandos/LLaMa2lang/README.md

 The process we follow to tune LLaMa2 for a specific language is as follows:

 1. We use the [Open Assistant dataset](https://huggingface.co/datasets/OpenAssistant/oasst1) from Huggingface as our base instruct data.
-2. We extract prompt-assistant pairs from the dataset, keeping only the highest ranked assistant replies per prompt.
-3. The result is a new dataset which we uploaded for convenience: [UnderstandLing/oasst1_instruct](https://huggingface.co/datasets/UnderstandLing/oasst1_instruct).
-4. These new prompt-assitant pairs are then translated using [Helsinki-NLP's OPUS translation models](https://huggingface.co/Helsinki-NLP).
-This follows a two-step process to translate the prompt and the assistant response separately:
+2. The dataset is fully translated into a specific target language using [Helsinki-NLP's OPUS translation models](https://huggingface.co/Helsinki-NLP).
+This follows a two-step process:

-    4.1 Try to translate from the source language to the desired target language using a model for that language pair.
+    2.1 Try to translate from the source language specified in OASST1 to the desired target language using a model for that language pair.

-    4.2 If there is no such model, try to translate from the source language to English first and then from English to the target language.
-If this fails too, the prompt-assistant pair is excluded.
+    2.2 If there is no such model, try to translate from the source language to English first and then from English to the target language.
-5. The result is an instruct dataset identical to 3. but now translated to the target language.
+3. Load the translated OASST1 dataset and extract threads by recursively selecting prompts with their respective answers with the highest rank only, through to subsequent prompts, etc.
+4. Turn the threads into texts using [LLaMa's prompt format](https://huggingface.co/blog/llama2#how-to-prompt-llama-2).
-6. Use QLoRA and PEFT to finetune LLaMa2 on this dataset.
+5. Use QLoRA and PEFT to finetune LLaMa2-chat on this dataset.

 # Usage
-0. Make sure pytorch is installed and working for your environment (use of CUDA preferable): https://pytorch.org/get-started/locally/
+1. Make sure pytorch is installed and working for your environment (use of CUDA preferable): https://pytorch.org/get-started/locally/

-1. Clone the repo and install the requirements.
+2. Clone the repo and install the requirements.

 `pip install -r requirements.txt`

-2. Convert the Open Assistant dataset to prompt-assistant pairs.
-You can optionally skip this step and use our dataset from Huggingface: [UnderstandLing/oasst1_instruct](https://huggingface.co/datasets/UnderstandLing/oasst1_instruct)

-`python create_pairs.py instruct.json`

-3. Translate to the desired target language.
-Replace NL with your target language and make sure the output folder `translated_instruct` exists.
-The output folder is used to create checkpoints as a full translate takes a lot of time.
-First the code checks if the input dataset exists on disk.
-If that fails, it tries to retrieve the dataset from Huggingface.

-`python translate_pairs.py UnderstandLing/oasst1_instruct nl translated_instruct 100`

-or

-`python translate_pairs.py instruct.json nl translated_instruct 100`

-4. [*Optional*] Publish your dataset to Huggingface.
-You will have to combine the JSON arrays from the checkpoints' files into a Huggingface Dataset and can then publish it.
-Note that the below script will create a Dataset as per the Open Assistant data format that can readily be used in [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl).
-If you want to use the dataset for fine-tuning using the script in Step 5, be sure to skip this step 4.
+2. Translate the OASST1 dataset into your target language.
+This script writes out intermediate results to a `checkpoint_location` because its runtime is quite lengthy (about 30-40 hours on a T4 Google Colab GPU).

+`python translate_oasst.py [TARGET_LANG] [CHECKPOINT_FOLDER] [CHECKPOINT_N]`

+Parameters:

+- `TARGET_LANG` The target language, use ISO language codes as used in the [Helsinki-NLP's OPUS translation models](https://huggingface.co/Helsinki-NLP).
+- `CHECKPOINT_FOLDER` The folder the script will write (JSONized) checkpoint files to.
+Folder will be created if it doesn't exist.
+- `CHECKPOINT_N` An integer representing how often a checkpoint file will be written out.
+OASST1 contains 84.4k records in train and another 4.4k records in validation.
+We found `200` to be a reasonable number for this parameter.

+3. Combine the JSON arrays from the checkpoints' files into a Huggingface Dataset and then either write it to disk or publish it to Huggingface.
+The script will try to write to disk by default and fall back to publishing to Huggingface if the folder doesn't exist on disk.
+For publishing to Huggingface, make sure you have your `HF_TOKEN` environment variable set up as per [the documentation](https://huggingface.co/docs/huggingface_hub/package_reference/environment_variables#hftoken).

+`python combine_checkpoints.py [CHECKPOINT_FOLDER] [OUTPUT_LOCATION]`

+Parameters:

+- `[CHECKPOINT_FOLDER]` The same checkpoint location as used in translation but now with the `[TARGET_LANG]` added to it.
+Example: checkpoint location used to write: `./checkpoints` for target language `nl` results in this script requiring `./checkpoints/nl`.
+- [OUTPUT_LOCATION] Where to write the Huggingface Dataset to.
+Can either be a location on disk or a Hugginface Dataset repository if the location on disk does not exist.
+Be sure to set up `HF_TOKEN`.

 **Option 1**